tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.15 =
+* **New feature:** Add a new option of "**Network wide settings**" in "**Plugin settings**" section to synchronize all the settings with the main blog.
+* **Improvement:** Update google charts based on the [release note](https://developers.google.com/chart/interactive/docs/release_notes "Google Charts Release Notes &nbsp;|&nbsp; Charts | Google Developers").
+* **Improvement:** Always show "Google Maps API key" text box in "Plugin settings" section.
+If you empty and save it, Google Maps API will no longer be used and a simple map will appear on "Search" tab.

 = 3.0.14 =
 * **Fix issue:** Fix wrong handling of anonymized IPv6 on clicking a link or applying bulk actions.